 Credit: Read McKendree

 Make for the mountains with your loved one this summer.
-Scribner’s Lodge (pictured) is a beautiful contemporary lodge with many rooms featuring private decks, perfect for taking in the romantic views of the Catskill Mountains.
+Scribner’s Catskill Lodge (pictured) is a beautiful contemporary lodge with many rooms featuring private decks, perfect for taking in the romantic views of the Catskill Mountains.
 You’ll also find luxurious additions like rain showerheads, lofted beds, and large windows.
 The lodge is at the foot of Hunter Mountain, a very popular skiing destination in the winter and a more relaxed but equally beautiful spot in the warmer seasons.
 Take your adventure partner to try the Scenic Skyride, a 3,200-foot-long chairlift ride to the summit with breathtaking views.
-If you’re truly gutsy, try New York Zipline Adventures’ Skyrider Tour, the longest zipline in North America, or any of the other ziplines and ropes course obstacles.
-After the adrenaline rush wears off, find some calm and relaxation at the Hudson-Chatham Winery Tasting Room, where you can sip local wines and nosh on cheese plates, charcuterie, and tapas.
+If you’re truly gutsy, try New York Zipline Adventures’ Skyrider Tour, one of the longest ziplines in North America, or any of the other ziplines and ropes course obstacles.
+After the adrenaline rush wears off, find some calm and relaxation at the Hudson-Chatham Winery's tasting room, where you can sip local wines and nosh on cheese plates, charcuterie, and tapas.
 If you want to enjoy nature without soaring through it, take a leisurely walk around the gorgeous Mountain Top Arboretum, open every day from dawn till dusk.
 Check out its website for maps and self-guided tours of the four main areas.
-You’ll pass boardwalks, forest, bogs, marshes, and wildflowers, an excellent place to stop and take selfies amongst the roses.
+You’ll pass boardwalks, forests, bogs, marshes, and wildflowers, an excellent place to stop and take selfies amongst the roses.

 Greenport (Long Island)